 As an entrepreneur, you’re going to have to find your own path… both for your work and personal life.
-It took me years to learn what I know now, and I am still learning.
+It took us years to learn what we know now, and we are still learning.

-Believe it or not, the best entrepreneurial lessons I’ve learned have been the simple ones.
+Believe it or not, the best entrepreneurial lessons we’ve learned have been the simple ones.
 It’s the ones that stare you in the face every day, but yet you miss to see them.

-Here are 11 simple philosophies that changed my entrepreneurial life:
+Here are 11 simple philosophies that changed our entrepreneurial lives:

 Don’t make excuses, make improvements

 In most cases, things won’t work out the way you want them to.
 It can be anything from missing revenue projections to launching your product on time and even getting sued for silly little things.